 Please Note: Due to extenuating circumstances, including public health issues, course and testing delivery methods, instructional schedules, housing contracts, campus procedures and/or operating hours may be altered, interrupted and/or ceased for a limited or extended period of time.
-Such changes will be posted on the College website.
+Such changes will be posted on the College website and on your Canvas course.